HeyItsRiddhi/DSFinalProject/Milestone_1_writeup.md

 ### Sub-Questions:

-(A) Ethnicity Classification
+1) **Ethnicity Classification**
-	(i) What is the ideal classification model for name-ethnicity analysis?
+    * What is the ideal classification model for name-ethnicity analysis?
-	(ii) How can we tune the model's parameters to give us strong conclusions.
+    * How can we tune the model's parameters to give us strong conclusions.
 		(Example: Is it preferrable to have high precision, low recall for each ethnicity?
 Is it better to "ignore" datapoints that are hard to classify?)
-	(iii) How can we evaluate the model?
+    * How can we evaluate the model?

-(B) Voter Analysis by Ethnicity
+2) **Voter Analysis by Ethnicity**
-	(i) How did turnout among minority voters compare in 2016 to earlier years?
+    * How did turnout among minority voters compare in 2016 to earlier years?
-	(ii) What is the probability that a member of a certain ethnic group voted?
+    * What is the probability that a member of a certain ethnic group voted?
-	(iii) How do certain ethnic groups vote (to the extent we can tell from party registration data)?
+    * How do certain ethnic groups vote (to the extent we can tell from party registration data)?
 Are there differences?

-(C) Predictive Analysis
+3) **Predictive Analysis**
-	(i) What factors are best at predicting an individual voter's turnout?
+    * What factors are best at predicting an individual voter's turnout?
-		(a) Have these changed over time?
+      * Have these changed over time?
-		(b) Do these factors vary between ethnicities?
+      * Do these factors vary between ethnicities?
-	(ii)

-(D) Evaluation of model
+4) **Evaluation of model**
-	(i) How does classification perform on the test set?
+    * How does classification perform on the test set?
-	(ii) How does turnout prediction perform on the test set?
+    * How does turnout prediction perform on the test set?
-	(iii) How do our results compare to predicted polls?
+    * How do our results compare to predicted polls?

 ### Datasets Available

 Voter Registration File and Voter History for:
-(A) Florida (> 8 million voters, > 250 million data points)
+* Florida (> 8 million voters, > 250 million data points)
-(B) North Carolina
+* North Carolina

 We will focus on **Florida** primarily, as it is a swing state so it's an interesting case.
 Our findings may have an impact on electoral politics as candidates can leverage a stronger understanding of minorty voting behavior to improve and target their campaigns.